Choosing the right technology partner for your business is key to ensuring the growth and success of your company.

 You can, however, make sure you get the right people on board by evaluating them on certain criteria that are important to you.
 These criteria will depend solely on the nature of your product, but here are some qualities that are generally good to evaluate the tech partners on:

 The technology partner you choose should have a solid technical foundation so that they can help you decide which technology stack works best for your specific case.
 They need to be well-versed in a variety of technologies, so they can make the ‘correct’ decision.
 They should be able to logically and confidently explain why you should go with a certain technology and why not the other.

 Some people you come across might simply agree with whatever you are saying and while this might feel good, it’s best to be open-minded when a potential technology partner challenges a certain notion.

 A brainstorming session is a great way to evaluate a team’s capabilities.
-Are they able to bounce off your ideas, build on them and give valuable inputs?
+Are they able to bounce off your ideas, build on them, and give valuable input?
 Good.
-Do they seem like a team who doesn’t have much to say or drawing a blank?
+Do they seem like a team that doesn’t have much to say or drawing a blank?
 Not great news.